 The proposed clearing involves the management of Invasive Native Scrub Species on a property in The Cobar Peneplain.
-Bimble Box is acting invasively and has high density of trees between 20cm and 30cm dbh without hollows.
+Bimble Box (Eucalyptus populnea) and White Cypress Pine (Callitris glaucophylla) and Red Box (Eucalyptus intertexta) is acting invasively and has a high density of trees between 20cm and 35cm dbh without hollows.
+There are 63 Bimble Box stems/ha between 25cm dbh and 35cm dbh and 5 White Cypress Pine stems/ha between 25cm dbh and 35cm dbh.